isomerpages/moe-dunmansec/_cca-programme/Sports & Games/Badminton.md

 **2013:** B Division East Zone Top Four
 **2016:** C Division East Zone Top Eight
 **2017:** B Division East Zone Top Eight

+### Trainings

+We train on every Tuesday and Thursday.
+Nearing our competitions, we have an additional training on Fridays.

+To prepare our players for their competitions, we also arrange frequent friendly matches with other schools.
+Other than the strenuous weekly physical training, friendly matches had helped to instill mental toughness and self-confidence in our players.

+For further queries, please contact Mr Wee Keng Chye at [wee\_keng\_chye@schools.edu.sg](mailto:wee_keng_chye@schools.edu.sg).